IBM/ubiquity-k8s/helm_chart/ibm-storage-enabler-for-containers/README.md

    - Enable the attach/detach capability for the kubelet service.
    - If the controller-manager is configured to run as a pod in your Kubernetes cluster, allow for event recording in controller-manager log file.

 These configuration steps are mandatory and cannot be skipped.
-For detailed description, see the IBM Storage Enabler for Containers user guide on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT
+For detailed description of installation prerequisites, see the Compatibility and Requirements sections for IBM Spectrum Connect and IBM Spectrum Scale in the IBM Storage Enabler for Containers user guide on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT.

 ## PodSecurityPolicy Requirements
 This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation or to be bound to the current namespace during installation by setting "defaultPodSecurityPolicy.clusterRole".